chenlicodebank/Dynamic-Confidence-in-Spiking-Neural-Networks/README.md

-The demo code demonstrates using Dynamic Confidence to reduce the inferece latency further on a given low-latency SNN.
+The demo code is about using Dynamic Confidence to reduce the inferece latency further on a given low-latency SNN.

+Our aim is to:
+1. demonstrating the effectiveness of dynamic strategy (aka. dynamic networks, adaptive inference...) on reducing latency and spike counts of SNNs.
+2. providing demo codes, so researchers can quickly get started to use dynamic strategy, and get good understanding on what needs to be careful when applying dynamic strategy to SNNs.

+Dynamic Confidence is particularly interesting when applying it to a SNN model that have already been carefully optimized in terms of latency.
+According to our experiments, Dynamic Confidence can bring about 50% latency and spike counts reduction on CIFAR-10, and 30% on ImageNet, without accuracy loss.

 Dynamic Confidence allows for varying simulation time steps for different input samples, rather than a fixed time step for all inputs.
 Dynamic Confidence can provide quicker inference results for simple inputs and more reliable inference for challenging inputs by requesting longer simulation time steps.

-Our aim is to provide a valuable technique for SNN researchers who has built their own low-latency SNN and want to further reduce its latency and spike counts.
-According to our experiments, Dynamic Confidence can bring about 50% latency and spike counts reduction on CIFAR-10, and 30% on ImageNet, without accuracy loss.

 There are four steps to use Dynamic Confidence: